 Has paid his/her membership dues for twenty (20) consecutive years or;

-2. Is a Past President
+2. Is a Past President.

 Life members shall be exempt from payment of dues and shall have the full privileges of an Active member.

 Section 4.
 Associate Membership.
 Upon written request to any Board member no later than thirty (30) days prior to the Annual Meeting of the General Membership (Annual Meeting), and upon ratification by a majority of the electorate, an Academy graduate who no longer qualifies for Active membership shall be received into The Association as an Associate member.
 An Associate member shall have the right to hold office and vote, provided that the graduate is current in his/her dues.